tagohd/mono/Concepts/Magic/Mana.md

 alias: mana
 ---

 It's kinda like The Force, except somehow way nerdier.
 And no midichlorians.
 Wait.
 Music pun.
 Uh...
 MIDIdorians.
-It has MIDIdorians instead.
+It has MIDIdorians instead. #Cite/Movie/Star-Wars [movieRefType:: Star Wars/Concepts]

 It exists in a separate plane to reality. [[Magic]] users pierce the veil between planes to access mana, and then focus the mana with their [[SOUL|SOULS]] in order to cast spells.